Trigunananda/devTinder/homework.md

 - Create a password hash using bcrypt.hash and save the user with encrypted password
 - Create Login API
 - Compare password and throw errors if email or password is Invalid

+- install cookie-parser
+- just send a dummy cookie to user
+- create GET /profile APi and check if you get the cookie back
+- install jsonwebtoken
+- IN login API, after email and password validation, create e JWT token and send it to user in cookies
+- read the cookies inside your profile API and find the logged in user